 - Advance their professional skills, including communication, time management and teamwork.

-If you have a desire to get your hands dirty, please send your CV and a cover letter to email@example.com.
+If you have a desire to get your hands dirty, please send your application, including your cover letter, CV and academic transcript, to firstname.lastname@example.org.

 "The Leed Graduate Program has provided me with a means of applying the theoretical knowledge gained from university studies.
 The avenues of communication and collaboration with experienced personnel within Leed have accelerated my learning and taught me valuable lessons, both theoretically and practically.
 Exposure to many aspects of the civil industry has allowed me to find my areas of interest in order to progress my career path."